WHS

 • Formation of a Staff Wellbeing Team

-• A kete of resources for our kaiārahi (mentors) to use with our students during Ako time and their regular classes
+• A kete of resources for our kaiārahi (mentors) and teachers to use with our students during Ako time and their regular classes

-• Encouragement of staff to implement brain breaks and connection activities within our longer 90 minute periods.
+• A pedagogical focus on identifying and utilising strengths, connection, mindfulness and ‘brain breaks’ in the classroom.
+Encouragement of staff to implement brain breaks and connection activities within our longer 90 minute periods.

 Picture